 Dr. Lozanov: Baba Vanga – the Unsolved Phenomenon

-D-r Lozanov, why were you arrested at the airport in 1980?
+D-r Georgi Lozanov, why were you arrested at the airport in 1980?

 Even today, I have no idea.
 I was not given any explanation.
 Back at the time, friends notified me, that there was lawsuit against me, filed with the High Court – you know the types of verdicts that were given there – the toughest.
 But this lawsuit was never carried out.
 Someone, somewhere stopped it.

-We have heard rumours, that at the airport, they searched you for documents about Vanga, whom you had been studying as a phenomenon for many years.
+We have heard rumors, that at the airport, they searched you for documents about Baba Vanga, whom you had been studying as a phenomenon for many years.